CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 Is CPSIA lab testing mandatory?

 Yes, the CPSIA requires that all toys and other children’s products imported and sold in the United States are lab tested by a CPSC-accepted third-party testing company.
-Here are some examples of CPSC accepted testing companies:
+Here are some examples of companies that operate facilities listed as CPSC-accepted:

 • QIMA